GDevelopApp/GDevelop-documentation/docs/gdevelop5/tutorials/randomness/index.md

 ## Create a random object

-Random object can be creating according to a random number.
+Random objects can be created according to a random number.

 <!---
 TODO screenshot of events and small example link.